 Modern history of India, Central Asia, Czechoslovakia, Germany, and Russia

-Milan L. Hauner, FPRI Associate Scholar, is the author and co-editor of ten books and more than 100 scholarly articles on the modern history of India, Central Asia, Czechoslovakia, Germany, and Russia.
+Milan L. Hauner is formerly an FPRI Associate Scholar and is the author and co-editor of ten books and more than 100 scholarly articles on the modern history of India, Central Asia, Czechoslovakia, Germany, and Russia.

 He grew up in Prague where he studied history at Charles University and completed his Ph.D.
 Leaving at the time of the Soviet invasion in 1968, he settled in England, studying for his second Ph.D. at St. John’s College in Cambridge.
 He then joined St. Antony’s College in Oxford for three years, lived in London from 1974, working in the Research Department of Amnesty International.
 Two years later he joined the German Historical Institute in London before leaving for the United States in 1980 to join his family.